jrfep/Ecosystem-profiles-comments/_EFGs/MT1.1.md

 Found globally at the margins of oceans, where waves have eroded softer rocks leaving only harder rocks.
 They are the most common ecosystems on open high-energy coasts and also occur on many sheltered and enclosed coastlines, such as sea lochs, fjords and rias.

-{% capture map_det %}  {% endcapture %}
+{% capture map_det %} Marine ecoregions (Spalding et al. 2008) containing Rocky shorelines, Sandy shorelines and Boulder and cobble shorelines were identified by consulting regional substrate maps and expertise of authors.
+These were clipped to the extent of the marine ‘shelf’ base layer as mapped by Harris et al. (2014). {% endcapture %}
 {% include MAP.html %}

-Marine ecoregions (Spalding et al. 2008) containing Rocky shorelines, Sandy shorelines and Boulder and cobble shorelines were identified by consulting regional substrate maps and expertise of authors.
-These were clipped to the extent of the marine ‘shelf’ base layer as mapped by Harris et al. (2014).

 ## References

 ### Text references

 * Connell JH (1972) Community interactions on marine rocky intertidal shores.
-Annual Review of Ecology and Systematics 3:169-192. / Thompson RC, Crowe TP, Hawkins SJ (2002) Rocky intertidal communities: past environmental changes, present status and predictions for the next 25 years.
+Annual Review of Ecology and Systematics 3:169-192.
+* Thompson RC, Crowe TP, Hawkins SJ (2002) Rocky intertidal communities: past environmental changes, present status and predictions for the next 25 years.
 Environmental Conservation 29:168-91.

 ### Map References

 * Spalding MD et al. (2008) Marine ecoregions of the world: a bioregionalization of coastal and shelf areas.
-Bioscience 57: 573–583. / Harris PT, Macmillan-Lawler M, Rupp J, Baker EK (2014) Geomorphology of the oceans.
+Bioscience 57: 573–583.
+* Harris PT, Macmillan-Lawler M, Rupp J, Baker EK (2014) Geomorphology of the oceans.
 Marine Geology 352: 4-24.